vishwakalyanaraman/ION-Passwords/README.md

 # IONPasswords

-Simple tool to retrieve ION usernames and passwords
+This is a simple python script which retrives all usernames and passwords for ION.